codefresh-io/docs.codefresh.io/_docs/pipelines/configuration/build-retention-policy.md

   >For existing environments, for the retention mechanism to work, you must first drop the index in MongoDB.

 1. Optional.
 For existing environments:
-    1. In MongoDB, drop the index on `created` field in `workflowprocesses` collection.
+    1. In MongoDB, drop the index for `created` field in `workflowprocesses` collection.
     1. Restart `cf-api`.
 1. In `cf-api`, add `ttlDataRetentionPolicy`, and add the `TTL_RETENTION_POLICY_IS_ENABLED` and `TTL_RETENTION_POLICY_IN_DAYS` parameters with the required values.